 Step 4: Receiving the offer

-In most cases, offers take the form of a signed contract for sale of residential property.
-Buyers may add an expiration clause to the sale contract so that the offer lapse after a period of time if the seller has not signed by a specific date.
-Have your lawyer or conveyancer examine any progressions made by the purchaser to the sales contract.
+In most cases, offers take the form of a signed contract for the sale of residential property.
+Buyers may add an expiration clause to the sale contract so that the offer lapses after a period of time if the seller has not signed by a specific date.
+Have your lawyer or conveyancer examine any progressions made to the sales contract by the purchaser.

-In the event that somebody makes you an offer on your property, you may take a holding deposit of the total or a nominated fractional sum.
-This ought to be held in your lawyer’s trust account and it so to be returned if the offer is rejected.
+Suppose somebody makes you an offer on your property.
+In that case, you may take a holding deposit of the total or a nominated fractional sum; this ought to be held in your lawyer’s trust account and is to be returned if the offer is rejected.

 Step 5: Signing the contract

-The following step in the lawful procedure of selling a property in QLD is for you and the purchaser to both sign the contract of sale.
+The following step in the lawful procedure of selling a property in QLD is for you and the purchaser to sign the sale contract.
 Two copies of the agreement are required, one for you to sign and one for the purchaser to sign.
-You should sign your copy, and give it to the buyer to sign also.
-From now on, you could consider marking your property as “Under Contract” on various sites, however it is recommended to keep a record of all enquiries from other prospective buyers just in case the deal fall through.
+You should sign your document and ask the buyer to do the same.
+You could now consider marking your property as “Under Contract” on various sites; however, it is recommended to keep a record of all inquiries from other prospective buyers just in case the deal falls through.

 Step 6: Exchange

-Exchange implies that both you and the purchaser have signed a copy of the contract of sale and have exchanged the contract with each other.
-Exchange doesn’t really need to happen face to face, it could be by means of mail or by means of a third party, for example, your conveyancer.
-Remember that you and the purchaser aren’t lawfully bound until all copies of the agreement have been signed and exchanged.
+Exchange implies that both the parties have signed a copy of the contract and have exchanged it.
+Exchange doesn’t need to happen face to face; it can be done through mail or a third party, for example, your conveyancer.
+Remember that you and the purchaser aren’t lawfully bound until all the agreement copies have been signed and exchanged.

 Step 7: Cooling Off

-Save some exceptions, in QLD, the buyer of residential property is entitled to a cooling off period of five business days.
-The cooling off period initiates from when the purchaser receives a copy of the contract of sale signed by both parties.
-At this time, the purchaser can cancel the sale but will have to pay the seller a termination penalty of up to 0.25 per cent of the sale price.
+Save some exceptions, in QLD, the buyer of residential property is entitled to a cooling-off period of five business days.
+The cooling-off period begins when the purchaser receives a copy of the contract of sale signed by both parties.
+The purchaser can cancel the deal at this time but will have to pay the seller a termination penalty of up to 0.25 percent of the sale price.
 The deposit must be reimbursed within 14 days.